stalyatech/upython-docs/stalya/tutorial/imu.rst

         sty.delay(100)

-We create Accel and LED objects, then get the value of the x direction of the accelerometer.
+We create Imu and LED objects, then get the value of the x direction of the accelerometer.
 If the magnitude of x is bigger than a certain value ``SENSITIVITY``, then the LED turns on, otherwise it turns off.
 The loop has a small ``sty.delay()`` otherwise the LED flashes annoyingly when the value of x is close to